Cats and Fireworks: Preventing Feline Fireworks During Fireworks

 This may seem like a small difference, but to Z it made a huge difference.
 Here’s photographic evidence of how our night went:

-A closeup of Zoloft the lynx point Siamese cat, looking sleepy.
+A closeup of Zoloft the cat, looking sleepy.

 Trying so hard to stay awake, yet not at all succeeding.